stellardreams/stellardreams.github.io/_posts/2021-02-12-Interstellar-Objects.md

 Coming back to topic, it seems like, the jury is still split whether this object should be categorized as an asteroid, a comet, an interplanetary iceberg (that doesn't seem to leave a trail behind or we do not have the finer set of tools to observe the trail), or an [alien probe of sorts](https://en.wikipedia.org/wiki/Avi_Loeb#%CA%BBOumuamua).

-To my untrained portion of the neocortex and this is what piqued my interest.[Oumuamua's orbital trajectory seems strange](https://en.wikipedia.org/wiki/%CA%BBOumuamua#/media/File:Comet_20171025-16_gif.gif).
+To my untrained portion of the neocortex and this is what piqued my interest.
+[Oumuamua's orbital trajectory seems strange](https://en.wikipedia.org/wiki/%CA%BBOumuamua#/media/File:Comet_20171025-16_gif.gif).
 Also, [the following](https://youtu.be/H62WsztrGi0) via NASA's JPL (Jet Propulsion Lab)

 According to the [following video](https://youtu.be/PYxhxUik5PY?t=53), via [NASA Goddard Space Flight Center](https://www.nasa.gov/content/goddard-missions-present):